NabeelMohideen/Tamildhool.net_Notifier/README.md

 # Tamildhool.net Notifier

-Sents a discord alert when a new episode released in TamilDhool
+Sents a discord alert when a new episode is released in TamilDhool

 1. Clone Repository